get-alex/alex/contributing.md

 Before anything else: people involved with this project often do so for fun, as volunteers, next to their day job.
 Please be considerate in requests for features and changes, and be patient regarding response times.
-If you have questions about how to use alex, the best place to start is asking the broader JavaScript community in chats or StackOverflow.
 Maintainers are not able to respond to individual support requests, but if you feel that something in the documentation is missing or incorrect, please let us know!